scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    :figclass: bht

-   A needle plot that shows the properties of mutations in a genomic strand. :label:`needle`
+   A needle plot that shows the properties of mutations in a genomic strand.
+Data taken from the :code:`muts-needle-plot` repository [Muts]_. :label:`needle`

-A needle plot is a bar plot for which each bar has been replaced with a marker at the top and a line from the x-axis to the aforementioned marker.
+A needle plot is a bar plot in which each bar has been replaced with a marker at the top and a line from the x-axis to the aforementioned marker.
 Its primary use-case is visualization of dense datasets that can look "busy" when represented with a bar plot.
 In bioinformatics, a needle plot may be used to annotate the positions on a genome at which genetic mutations happen (see Fig. :ref:`needle`).

 The Dash Bio NeedlePlot component was built using plotly.js.
-It receives input data in a dictionary.
-It can distinguish between different types of mutations with different colors and marker styles, and can demarcate the domains of specific genes.
+It receives input data as a dictionary.
+Different colors and marker styles can be used to distinguish different types of mutations, and the domains of specific genes can be demarcated on the plot.

 Volcano Plot
 ============